nelson-lang/nelson-gitbook/markdown/en/linear_algebra/isbanded.md

 ## Input argument

 - A - Input matrix
-- lower, upper - lower bandwidth,
+- lower, upper - lower bandwidth: lower, and upper bandwidth: upper, of matrix A.

 ## Output argument